nmshd/documentation/_includes/scenarios/integrate/integration-example.md

 ## Sending and Receiving Messages

-After having established a Relationship to an Identity, we can start to exchange [Messages]({% link _docs_integrate/data-model-overview.md %}#message).
+After having established a Relationship with an Identity, we can start to exchange [Messages]({% link _docs_integrate/data-model-overview.md %}#message).
 Enmeshed defines different types of Messages.
-In this tutorial we will focus on Messages of type [Mail]({% link _docs_integrate/data-model-overview.md %}#mail), which can be compared to a classic email: it is possible to specify one or more recipients, a subject and a body, as well as add attachments.
+In this tutorial we will focus on Messages of type [Mail]({% link _docs_integrate/data-model-overview.md %}#mail), which can be compared to a classic e-mail: it is possible to specify one or more recipients, a subject and a body, as well as to add attachments.

 ### Sending a Message with a Connector